Athlete’s Foot: Causes & Treatments

 Once you have washed and dried your affected foot or feet and applied your treatment, wash your hands and any towels you may have used thoroughly.

-If your skin is particularly inflamed and itchy, you may also need a mild steroid cream to use alongside the antifungal treatment for up to seven days.
-And if your infection doesn’t clear up after using an over-the-counter treatment, your GP can write you a prescription for antifungal tablets.
+If your infection doesn’t clear up after using an over-the-counter treatment or if it’s severe, your GP can write you a prescription for antifungal tablets.

 Most importantly, while your athlete’s foot is being treated, try to keep your feet covered whenever you use a gym or communal changing areas to try to prevent the infection being spread to other people.

-According to the College of Podiatry, the single most important tip for preventing athlete’s foot is to make sure your feet are completely dry after washing them – including between the toes – and before you put your shoes and socks on.
+According to the College of Podiatry, the single most important tip for preventing athlete’s foot is to make sure your feet are completely dry after washing them – including between the toes – and before you put your shoes and socks on (ii).

 There are several other things you can do to help prevent the infection, including the following: